 Standard private transfer, 1-3 persons, 70,00€/vehicle

-We offer private transfers from Ljubljana to Postojna cave.
-You can also order other way Postojna cave to Ljubljana with us, as well as any other place in Slovenia.
+We offer private transfers from Ljubljana / Ljubljana Airport to Postojna.
+You can also order other way Postojna to Ljubljana with us, as well as any other place in Slovenia.

 Postojna Cave (Slovene: Postojnska jama; German: Adelsberger Grotte; Italian: Grotte di Postumia) is a 20,570 m long Karst cave system near Postojna, Slovenia.
 It is the longest cave system in the country as well as one of its top tourism sites.
 The caves were created by the Pivka River.